gologme/log/README.md

 The last thing that was enabled was the ability to define the calldepth.
 The built-in package from the Go authors had this hard coded to a value of 2.
-A small change was made to enable this.
-From the Go authors source code it seems like normal possible values would be 1, 2, or 3.
+A small change was made to enable this to be set by the application using the log package.
+From the Go authors source code it seems like the normal possible values would be 1, 2, or 3.
 ```
 log.SetCallDepth()
 ```